fake-name/wlnupdates/app/templates/api-docs.md

 > Optional keys:
 >
 > - `offset` - Page to retreive.
 If there are more then 50 items in the response, it will be paginated in sets of 50.
 Defaults to 1 if unspecified.
 Values < 1 are invalid.
 > - `prefix` - Starting character to limit the query results to.
 Allowable values are one of the chars in the set: `abcdefghijklmnopqrstuvwxyz0123456789`.
 If not specified, defaults to returning all items.
 The prefix string also must be of length 1.
+TODO: Handle unicode here?
 >
 > Return examples:
 >